Save up to 10% on the DAQ bundle offers

 What does a DAQ data logger do?

-A data logger captures and logs data based on the scan rate of its input channels, the scan interval, and the data logging period.
+A data logger captures and logs data based on the scan interval, and the data logging period.
 A DAQ system can perform data logging efficiently with multiple input channel switch multiplexers, built-in signal conditioners, and control systems to help automate the capture of signals from sensors.

 What is the benefit of a dynamic DAQ?